darul75/express-json-refiner/README.md

 ## Example

-API focused on 'user' is giving json results like:
+API focused on 'user' is giving json results (or array) like:

 ```
 {